alcatraz/alcatraz-packages/README.md

 ### Plugin Format
 The `url` should be a repository containing the Xcode project, and the `name` should be the same as the `.xcodeproj` file.
+The `screenshot` is optional but should be a direct URL to a single image

 ``` json
 {